pedropaulofb/laderr/documentation/laderr_user_guide.md

 If these attributes are omitted from the specification, the default values are applied automatically—ensuring that the scenario is treated as operational and vulnerable unless stated otherwise.

 > **Note on Engine Behavior**
 > When using the [LaDeRR Engine](https://w3id.org/laderr/engine/git):
 > - It is **recommended** to explicitly define the `situation` attribute, as this affects how threats and outcomes are interpreted during inference.
 > - It is **not required** to specify the `status` attribute manually.
 The engine automatically computes and updates the scenario status during post-inference processing.
 Any user-defined value for `status` may be overwritten by this automated evaluation.

-The UML diagram below presents the metamodel structure for Scenarios and their relationship with ScenarioComponents:
+The UML diagram below presents the metamodel structure for Scenarios and their relationship with `ScenarioComponents`:

 <p align="center">
 <img src="https://raw.githubusercontent.com/pedropaulofb/laderr/main/metamodel_images/Scenario.png"